 - Lose excess weight.
-Overweight and obese people are much more likely to have bothersome reflux than people of healthy weight.
+Overweight and obese people are much more likely to have bothersome reflex than people of healthy weight.

 - Stand upright or sit up straight, maintain good posture.
 This helps food and acid pass through the stomach instead of backing up into the esophagus.

 - Talk to your health care provider about taking over-the-counter pain relievers such as aspirin, ibuprofen or medicines for osteoporosis.
-These can aggravate reflux in some people.
+These can aggravate reflex in some people.

 Some of these changes may be difficult for people to make.
 Talk to your health care provider if you need some tips on losing weight or quitting smoking.
 Knowing that your heartburn will get better may keep you motivated.

-Homeo medicines help to control acid secretions and act best in GERD.
-Better to take homeopathy medicines for gastro esophageal reflexive disease along with diet regulations and life style modifications.
+Symptomatic Homeopathy medicines help to control acid secretions and act best in GERD.
+Homeopathy medicines works well for gastro esophageal reflexive disease along with diet regulations and life style modifications.

 Please click the link